19/101 Health Technology Assessment Programme Researcher-led (evidence synthesis)

 In order to apply you will need to carefully review the:

-Applications received on this date which are deemed to be both in remit and competitive will be considered by an HTA Funding Board in March 2019 with first stage decisions communicated to applicants in March 2019.
+Applications received by the deadline which are deemed to be both in remit and competitive will be considered by an HTA Funding Committee in March 2020, with first stage decisions communicated to applicants in March 2020.

 The programme reserves the right to review and develop potentially important research areas for the NHS highlighted during the assessment of unsuccessful researcher-led applications.
 Research topics may be further developed with the aim of openly funding further research to address NHS priorities.
 Research assessed as an NHS priority will be advertised as a commissioning brief (i.e. a call inviting research proposals in a specified topic area addressing an NHS need).
 All briefs are openly advertised and proposals submitted to address a brief are considered in direct competition.